BRITTANY PUPPIES | HUNTER'S HEART UPCOMING LITTERS

 Please look for a dog that matches your current lifestyle and energy level so you and your dog can both be happy!

 From bed bugs to birds, from narcotics to nosework, Dr. Carla Simon, MD, BSc, MBA has trained thousands of students around the world.
 She's been breeding Brittanys for Hunter's Heart since 1999.
-Carla is a Contributing Editor for the American Brittany Magazine, and a sought-after speaker who drew a sold-out crowd of more than 600 at UBC’s Chan Centre for the Performing Arts.
+Carla is a Board member of the Canadian Association of Professional Dog Trainers and chairs the Working dog Committee.
+She's a professional detection trainer and handler, a nosework judge, past Contributing Editor for the American Brittany Magazine, and a sought-after speaker who drew a sold-out crowd of more than 600 at UBC’s Chan Centre for the Performing Arts.
 Hunter's Heart has been featured in the Pointing Dog Journal, the International Association of Animal Behavior Consultants Journal, Dogs in Canada, and Clean Run magazines.

 Training puppies should be fun.
 We provide a solid foundation, including early introduction to obedience, gunfire, retrieving, agility and playing motivational games.